Capital Murder Criminal Defense Attorneys

 You need to work with a law firm that is not only licensed but also extensively experienced in federal first-degree murder cases.
 Federal cases have their own set of rules, and experience with those rules is a must.

-The Dallas murder defense attorneys at Oberheiden, P.C. have the experience you need to defend against capital murder in Texas state courts, as well as first-degree murder in federal court.
+The capital murder defense attorneys at Oberheiden, P.C. have the experience you need to defend against capital murder in state courts, as well as first-degree murder in federal court.

-Talk to Our Dallas Murder Defense Attorneys Today
+Talk to Our Capital Murder Defense Attorneys Today

-You have a decision to make about which lawyers will represent you, and it is probably the most important decision you will ever make.
-The right law firm can make an enormous difference in the outcome of your case, as can the right attorney.
+You have a decision to make about which capital murder lawyers will represent you, and it is probably the most important decision you will ever make.
+The right law firm can make an enormous difference in the outcome of your case, as can the right capital murder attorney.